 One of the options is Eco-friendly paint that offers the same desirable elements of traditional paint but provides greater protection for the health of those living inside.

-If you want to know more about these types of paints, below in this article, I will be discussing what they are, and what are the best buying options for you on the market.
+If you want to know more about these types of paints, I will discuss them in this article, including what they are, the best buying options available on the market, and other relevant details.

-So, without any delay let’s start with the basic question…
+So, without any delay, let’s start with the basic question first…

 What are Eco-Friendly Paints?